joravkumar/GCTranscriptionConnector-Google/README.md

    - Sends PCM16 audio to the Google Cloud Speech-to-Text API for transcription in the source language.

 5. **Translation via Google Gemini (Optional):**
-   - If enabled (via the `ENABLE_GEMINI` environment variable), translates the transcribed text to the destination language using Google Gemini.
+   - Controlled by the `enableTranslation` boolean in `customConfig` of the "open" message.
-   - Uses structured output to ensure only the translated text is returned.
+   - If `enableTranslation` is true, translates the transcribed text to the destination language using Google Gemini.
-   - If disabled, the original transcript is returned without translation, using the input language.
+   - If `enableTranslation` is false or not provided, the original transcript is returned without translation, using the input language.

 6. **Injection Back into Genesys Cloud:**
    - Constructs a transcript event message with the (translated or original) text.